-The South Asian Women in the Law mentoring program is a free, voluntary-based Program for self-identifying South Asian females, who are working as lawyers and paralegals, or studying to become one.
+The South Asian Women in the Law – Mentorship Program is a free, volunteer based program for self-identifying South Asian females, who are working as lawyers and paralegals, or studying to become one.

-This Program pairs Mentors with Mentees, and provides access to targeted and concrete mentorship opportunities for South Asian women in the law.
-Once we receive your intake form, your name will be added to the respective Mentor Mentee registry.
-Placements take in to consideration the commonly identified areas of legal practice, and interests, outlined in your intake forms as well as Mentee needs.
+This program pairs Mentors with Mentees, and provides access to targeted and concrete mentorship opportunities for South Asian women in the law.
+Once we receive your intake form, your name will be added to the respective registries for our Mentors and Mentees.
+Placements take in to consideration the commonly identified areas of legal practice, and interests outlined in your intake forms as well as other needs identified by the Mentee.

-Upon placement, you will receive an e-mail notification, which will include Mentor Mentee contact information, and highlight the common ground, which brings you together.
-Additionally, a number of relevant guiding questions, and an optional sample mentoring agreement will be included.
-The Program will follow up with you at the half way mark, and at the closing point with a feedback form.
+Upon placement, you will receive an e-mail notification, which will include contact information and highlights the common ground, which brings you together.
+Additionally, a number of relevant guiding questions, and an optional sample mentoring agreement will be included in the e-mail notification.
+The Program will follow up with you at the half-way mark, and at the closing point with a feedback form.

 Please note for consistency and clarity, the mentorship relationship begins when the Mentee initiates first contact with their Mentor.

 *NEW* for Mentors: Should a Mentee not contact you within 10 days please let the Program know.
-At this point if we fail to make contact with the Mentee to address the issue, depending on the waiting list a new Mentee will be placed with you accordingly, or your name will return to the roaster until the next request/placement.
+At this point, if we fail to make contact with the Mentee to address the issue, depending on the waiting list, a new Mentee will be placed with you accordingly, or your name will return to the roster until the next request/placement.

 The Fundamentals of Mentoring

 - A learning relationship